juseljuk/watsonx-orchestrate-workshop/part1-setup/README.md

 > **Detailed Installation Instructions:** For complete installation guidance, visit [bob.ibm.com/docs/ide/getting-started/install](https://bob.ibm.com/docs/ide/getting-started/install)

+> [!IMPORTANT]
-> **Important:** You must be logged in to use Bob's AI capabilities throughout the workshop.
+> You must be logged in to use Bob's AI capabilities throughout the workshop.
 If you encounter any login issues, contact your instructor.

 ## Step 5: Open Folder in IBM Bob IDE